A:

 garnet and amphibole (SS).

-Mylonite is a fine-grained, compact metamorphic rock produced by dynamic recrystallization of the constituent minerals resulting in a reduction of the grain size of the rock.
+Mylonite is a fine-grained, compact metamorphic rock produced by dynamic recrystallisation of the constituent minerals resulting in a reduction of the grain size of the rock.
 Mylonites can have many different mineralogical compositions; it is a classification based on the textural appearance of the rock (Wiki).

 Granulite is a metamorphic rock formed by high-grade